aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/manage-presentation/examine-presentation/_index.md

 print(props.title)
 ```

+You may want to see the [properties under the DocumentProperties](https://reference.aspose.com/slides/python-net/aspose.slides/documentproperties/#properties) class.

-## **Updating the Properties of a Presentation**
+## **Update a Presentation Properties**

 Aspose.Slides provides the [PresentationInfoUpdateDocumentProperties](https://reference.aspose.com/slides/python-net/aspose.slides/presentationinfo/) method that allows you to make changes to a presentation’s properties.

-This sample code shows you how to edit the properties for a presentation in Python:
+This Python code shows you how to edit a presentation's properties:

 ```py
 import aspose.slides as slides